 (1) All educational options shall require:

 (a) An instructional and performance plan that is based on individual student needs and shall include:

-(i) Instructional and performance objectives that align with the school districts curriculum requirements;
+(i) Instructional and performance objectives that align with the school districts or school's curriculum requirements;

 (ii) An outline that specifies instructional activities, materials, and learning environments; and